 Students who intend to meet the requirements for graduation at the end of any semester or summer should notify the graduation evaluators in the Office of Student Records and Registration.
-Students must apply online using $\underline{\textit{MyCCP}}$.
+Students must apply online using Myccp.
 Students must apply no later than three weeks after the start of the student's last semester or summer.

-Community College of Philadelphia will grant degrees only to students who have earned at least 30 of the credit hours in residence and will grant certificates only to students who have earned at least one half of the credit hours in residence, not including Credit by Examination or Credit for Life Experience.
-Students on active duty with the Armed Forces need to earn only 15 credits at the College.
+Community College of Philadelphia will grant degrees and academic certificates only to students who have earned at least 30 credit hours in residence for a degree and 15 credit hours for an academic certificate.
+Credit by Examination or Credit for Life Experience can be counted towards the residency requirement.
+Students on active duty with the Armed Forces need to earn only 15 credits in residence for a degree.